 3 – Reverse Osmosis

-2 – Reverse Osmosis – water is pushed through a very, very fine membrane.
+Pressurized, filtered water is pushed through a fine membrane.
 The ions remain on the outside of the membrane and only ions that are small enough can get through.
 Most ions get filtered out and result in purified water.
 Reverse osmosis has a relatively high up front cost, wastes some water and is not as high a purity as DI.
 But, it costs less to maintain and the water is fine for detailing.

-3 – Deionization – water is sent through a bottle with resin that attracts and holds all the ions.
+Water is sent through a bottle with resin that attracts and holds all the ions.
 The pure water passes through and is collected on the other side of the bottle.
 De-ionization is a fairly easy set up and results in the highest purity but is much more expensive to run.
 In areas with very hard water, DI alone is completely cost prohibitive but can be combined with an initial RO process to get both cost efficiency and very high quality water.

-Park” N “Shine 2021
+Park” N “Shine 2022